 Funding for the Sound Improvement Project

 St Paul’s has received a fantastic grant of £12,000 from the Poole CIL Neighbourhood fund for the Sound System project.
-This grant, together with over £4,000 raised from St Paul’s own resources, means that work can now start on the Project.
+This grant, together with over £4,000 raised from St Paul’s own resources, means that we have been able to complete the first equipment stage of the Project.

 CIL (Community Infrastructure Levy) is a levy that local authorities can choose to charge on new developments in their area.
 The money should be used to support development by funding infrastructure that the council, local community and neighbourhoods want.
 Click here to see the Press Release.